 If your own Apple account or the Apple account of your customers have the Two-factor Authentification activated, you (or your customers) can allow another Apple account, that does not have the Two-factor Authentification activated, to publish with your account.

-You must invite this Apple ID (not protected with Two-factor authentication) in your Apple Development Team:
+You must invite this Apple ID (not protected with Two-factor authentication and that must not be linked to an Apple account already) in your Apple Development Team:

 Go to AppStore Connect

 - in “Users and Access” section, click on

 - Fill the First Name and Last Name, add the Apple account email and check Admin as Role

 - In Developer Resources, you have to check Access to Certificates, Identifiers & Profiles.

 Here is an example with a fake account , replace it with your “unprotected” account if your customer is sharing his account with yours.

 - From your mailbox, accept the invitation and create your new apple account.